python/cpython/Doc/library/subprocess.rst

    in :ref:`frequently-used-arguments` (hence the use of keyword-only notation in the abbreviated signature).
-The full function signature is largely the same as that of the :class:`Popen` constructor - this functions passes all supplied arguments other than *timeout* directly through to that interface.
+The full function signature is largely the same as that of the :class:`Popen` constructor - this functions passes all supplied arguments other than *input* and *timeout* directly through to that interface.
 In addition, *stdout* is not permitted as an argument, as it is used internally to collect the output from the subprocess.

    The *timeout* argument is passed to :meth:`Popen.wait`.
 If the timeout expires, the child process will be killed and then waited for again.
 The :exc:`TimeoutExpired` exception will be re-raised after the child process has terminated.

+   The *input* argument is passed to :meth:`Popen.communicate` and thus to the subprocess's stdin.
+If used it must be a byte sequence, or a string if ``universal_newlines=True``.
+When used, the internal :class:`Popen` object is automatically created with ``stdin=PIPE``, and the *stdin* argument may not be used as well.

    Examples::